cdsittampalam/documentation/docs/Fund Administration.md

 ### Basic Details

-Entering name, description and a theme enables your fund to be identified on the Holdings page.
+Entering name, description, and a theme enables your fund to be identified on the Holdings page.
 When setting an asset type, you should ensure that users who are counterparties to a transfer on your Qredo network have access to the asset of the fund.

 1. Fill in the name of the fund in **Fund Name.**
 2. Enter details to describe the fund in **Description.**